trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 3. Create the psi.json and svi.json files under the same directory.
 A sample of both files are present at the sample device directory '1fae14fb-deca-405a-abdd-b25391b9d932'.

-The following is a sample Python\* script that, given an Owner voucher file as an argument, extracts the GUID and creates the previously mentioned device directory structure.

-This sample script operates under the assumption that both the script and voucher files are placed at \<sdo-iot-platform-sdk-root>/demo/ocs/config/db/v1/devices, and that this is the current working directory:
+The following is a sample Python\* script that, given an Ownership voucher file as an argument, extracts the GUID and creates the previously mentioned device directory structure.
+This sample script operates under the assumption that both the script and voucher files are placed at `<sdo-iot-platform-sdk-root>/demo/ocs/config/db/v1/devices`, and that this is the current working directory:

-The svi.json and psi.json files are copied from the sample device  \<sdo-iot-platform-sdk-root>/demo/ocs/config/db/v1/devices/1fae14fb-deca-405a-abdd-b25391b9d932,  to the new device directory.
+The svi.json and psi.json files are copied from the sample device `<sdo-iot-platform-sdk-root>/demo/ocs/config/db/v1/devices/1fae14fb-deca-405a-abdd-b25391b9d932`,  to the new device directory.
 The input voucher file is moved to the new device directory and is renamed as voucher.json.

 ```
 import sys